Trump Sanctions Punished These Judges. Now They’re Hitting Back.

 What are the judges seeking?

-The judges are seeking to overturn sanctions imposed under a Trump-era executive order.
+The judges are seeking to overturn sanctions imposed on them.

 Which outlets are covering this story?